Xoten/restaurant-manager1/README.md

 -deserialization of data is now fixed.
 - add order  option is fixed
 - exceptions fixed( try and catch added )
+- addProducts, addOrder, addRestaurant, and addClient method always verify data before add(for example, addRestaurant verify if a nit already exists)